brdavs/faker-trader/README.md

 ## Fine print

 * SQLite3 is rather sub-optimal for this type of operation.
 A proper way would be to store generated price data into a key-value store.
 I used 2 distinct databases.
 One is constantly updated with price data, one holds other data.
-* The chart is missing.
-I have yet to implement it.
+* The chart somewhat awful.
 * There is no spread on trades.
 * Margin calls are not accurate.
+They initiate, but can go into negative.
 * Price can go into negative *(yes, that's how bad the algorithm is)
-* there are quirks and kinks all over the place (4 days of work for the entire project)
+* there are quirks and kinks all over the place (7 days of work for the entire project)
-* I am searching for a good job. (this was intentional).

 ##### Licencing information:
 This software carries a [MIT](https://opensource.org/licenses/MIT) License.